Explore the many opportunities at FCCM to grow in your faith journey

 At FCCM, we have many opportunities to help you on this walk.

-10:00 - Seasoned Seniors class is in Room 28 with teacher Rich Burton.
-This class will be going deeper into that day's message of "The Story."
+10:00 - Seasoned Seniors class is in the Fellowship Hall with teacher Rich Burton.

-10:00 - Family Connections class is in the Fellowship Hall with leaders Tom Chain & Rob Miller.
-This class will be going deeper into that day's message of "The Story."
+10:00 - Family Connections class is in Room 28 with leaders Tom Chain & Rob Miller.

 In the book of Acts, we see the early church doing life together in homes and in the temple courts.
 These early small groups worshiped together, ate meals together, took communion together, prayed together, learned together, bore each other's burdens together, and spread the Gospel together.
 It was a way of life.